 Insurers in our state are able to negotiate lower costs and the savings is passed to you.
 Compared to other large Midwestern cities, such as Chicago, Detroit, Indianapolis and St. Louis, you'll find local rates to be substantially lower from every company.
 Although the Affordable Care Act legislation has closed the gap, typically, if you move out of Ohio, expect your premiums to increase.

-The Exchange (we have discussed this extensively on other pages and in our blog) has shaken things up for many persons buying their own plans.
+The Exchange (we have discussed this extensively on other pages and in our blog) has offered additional choices for many persons buying their own plans.
 You may want to let us guide you through a very complex quoting and application process.

 Although nobody can be turned down, there are many changes from past years, including the federal tax subsidies, special taxes on medical devices and persons that don't purchase qualified coverage, and a framework of options called "metal" plans.
 We'll help you find the best plan, and also easily enroll for coverage, so you can avoid the confusion of the federal website.